If you’re struggling with infidelity in your marriage you may want to know…what percentage of marriages survive infidelity?

 The current consensus is that the rates of infidelity between men and women continue to balance out over time.

-Ironically, your next marriage may not go better than your last one.
+Ironically, because you’re been unfaithful, your next marriage may not go better than your last one.
 When couples divorce over infidelity, there is a notoriously high rate of failure in future marriages.
 These are issues which “stack” on top of each other; trust issues, not committing to couples therapy early on, and struggling with a new blended family.

 infidelity is also a pattern from your family of origin.
 Research shows that if you have been unfaithful once, you are (under certain circumstances) 3X more likely to be unfaithful again, compared to someone who has never cheated.